TrelisResearch/arc-agi-2025/o3-tools/README.md

     - Add f(..., gzip) as a metric.

 Other ideas:
+[ ] Overfitting checks are probably needed because sometimes all training problems are solved but then the test fails.
+Could just rotate or do simple checks like that.
 [ ] Allow the code environment to persist for a given task. [not relevant until we do the code sandbox locally.]

 Completed: